Unity-Technologies/ml-agents/docs/Migrating.md

 ## Migrating from ML-Agents toolkit v0.5 to v0.6
 ### Important
-* Brains are now Scriptable Objects instead of Monobehaviors.
-This will allow you to set Brains into prefabs and use the same brains accross scenes.
+* Brains are now Scriptable Objects instead of MonoBehaviors.
+This will allow you to set Brains into prefabs and use the same brains across scenes.
 * To update a scene from v0.5 to v0.6, you must:
   *  Remove the `Brain` GameObjects in the scene